Diabetes in dogs: a vet's guide

 Diabetes in dogs is a relatively common endocrine (hormonal) disease, affecting approximately 1 in 300 dogs.
 This condition has no single, identifiable cause, and is probably caused by a combination of factors.

 If your dog is diagnosed with diabetes, you will need to work carefully with your veterinarian to create a diabetes management plan for your dog.
-In addition to twice-daily insulin injections, this management plan will likely include specific dietary recommendations, the best diabetic dog treats, and regular monitoring of your dog’s diabetes and overall health.
+In addition to twice-daily insulin injections, this management plan will likely include specific dietary recommendations, the best diabetic dog food, and regular monitoring of your dog’s diabetes and overall health.

 What is diabetes?